Negative cash flow feels bad.

 It’s very common to have, in theory, a positive cash flow property, but in reality, the cash flow is negative.

 That means one of the percentages mentioned above is out of whack.
-The two most common variable costs that can push you into negative cash flow are maintenance and vacancy.
+The first potential problem is that your maintenance costs are too high.

 If the maintenance costs are too high, can you get those costs under control?